Lapland-UAS-Tequ/win10-nodered-tensorflow/README.md

 ### 4. Use Tensorflow in Node-RED

+- Configure "[AI] Detect-sm" model_folder to match folder where you downloaded the example model.

-Inject image to flow and start detecting objects.
+- Inject image to flow and start detecting objects.

-First inference is slow and it takes something like ~5-30 seconds.
+- First inference is slow and can take something like ~5-30 seconds.
 After that it should run smoothly.
 Max fps depends of image size and machine you are using.

 ### 5. Custom object detection model